 As our caravan wound its way through the paved roads on the base, I read one of the handouts titled "Road Log to Little Petroglyph Canyon" -- describing points of interest at various mileage marks between the main gate and the end of our journey, 40 miles to the north.
 The log lists various geological features in these volcanic mountains, as well as abandoned silver, gold and copper mines.

-As we climb to the Etcheron Overlook, we see 8,839-foot Maturango Peak to the east, the highest point on the Naval base and the namesake for the Maturango Museum.
+As we climbed to the Etcheron Overlook, we saw the 8,839-foot Maturango Peak to the east, the highest point on the Naval base and the namesake for the Maturango Museum.
 Further east, Telescope Peak (11,049 feet) surmounts the Panamint Range within Death Valley National Park.

-We also begin to notice Joshua Trees occurring in great abundance.
-While geologists would maintain that we are in the Great Basin Desert, because we are north of the Garlock Fault, but biologists would maintain that we are in the Mojave Desert, the presence of Joshua Trees being the most telltale sign.
+We also begin to notice Joshua trees occurring in great abundance.
+While geologists would maintain that we are in the Great Basin Desert, because we are north of the Garlock Fault, biologists would assert that we are in the Mojave Desert, the presence of Joshua trees being the most telltale sign.

-In fact, between here and the petroglyphs, we pass through one of the world's largest Joshua Tree forests.
-As we climb to 5,000 feet, the top of Wild Horse Mesa where, the handout informs us, we are likely to see wild horses or burros, the descendants of animals that strayed from ranches, mines, or crews working on the Los Angles Aqueduct.
-From here, we can now see magnificent Mt.
+In fact, between there and the petroglyphs, we passed through one of the world's largest Joshua tree forests.
+As we climbed to 5,000 feet, the top of Wild Horse Mesa, the handout informed us that we were likely to see wild horses or burros, the descendants of animals that strayed from ranches, mines, or crews working on the Los Angeles Aqueduct.
+From here, we could now see magnificent Mt.
 Whitney to the west, the highest point in the contiguous U.S. at 14,495 feet.

 Exploring the Canyons

-It is almost 10 AM when we arrive at the parking lot of Little Petroglyph Canyon where porta-potties and picnic tables are conveniently established and swiftly utilized.
-We assemble at the site of the national historic landmark plaque while Don and the other guides give us our schedule, the lay of the land and a brief overview of the area's archeology.
+It was almost 10 AM when we arrived at the parking lot of Little Petroglyph Canyon where porta-potties and picnic tables were conveniently established and swiftly utilized.
+We assembled at the site of the national historic landmark plaque while Don and the other guides give us our schedule, the lay of the land and a brief overview of the area's archeology.

 There are numerous rock art sites scattered throughout the Coso Range, with perhaps as many as 100,000 drawings.
 The greatest concentration occurs in two Canyons -- Black Canyon (usually referred to as Big Petroglyph Canyon) and Renegade Canyon (usually referred to as Little Petroglyph Canyon).
 The Maturango Museum tours are limited to Little Petroglyph Canyon, but professionals are able to access other areas by special arrangement with NAWS.

-After examining some Native American metates (smooth rock grinding depressions) and bedrock morteros (grinding hole depressions), we divided into 4 groups and headed down into the canyon.
-As we emerge into the sandy bottom, we are immediately besieged by a profusion of strange drawings pecked into the dark basalt rocks of the canyon walls.
+After examining some Native American metates (smooth rock grinding depressions) and bedrock morteros (grinding hole depressions), we divided into four groups and headed down into the canyon.
+As we emerged into the sandy bottom, we were immediately besieged by a profusion of strange drawings pecked into the dark basalt rocks of the canyon walls.
 These petroglyphs fill both sides of the canyon, all the way to the rim, and run in both directions as far as the eye can see.

 Upon arrival that morning, Keith the Brit had immediately headed south down the canyon carrying his drawing valise.
-When we came upon him just before the canyon empties onto China Lake Basin, 3 hours later, Keith was precariously perched high up the canyon wall.
-He was sketching an intriguing panel of petroglyphs, which included what looked (to me) like an eagle carrying off a Bighorn Sheep.
+When we came upon him just before the canyon empties onto China Lake Basin three hours later, Keith was precariously perched high up on the canyon wall.
+He was sketching an intriguing panel of petroglyphs, which included what looked (to me) like an eagle carrying off a bighorn sheep.

 Related Books & Gifts - Trading Post